open-data-kazakhstan/city-ranking-main/README.md

 - Several columns representing negative indicators are adjusted so that higher values represent worse conditions.
 Namely, the following parameters have been concluded to negatively effect a region's rating:

 - **air_pollution_index**: A metric indicating the level of air pollution
-- **clearance_rate**: Rate at which crimes are solved divided by the amount of crimes
 - **crime_amount**: Total number of crimes
 - **household_spending_per_month**: Average household spending per month
 - **unemployment-rate**: Unemployment rate in the city